 The United States Bureau of Land Management (BLM) manages public lands for recreation and industry, while ensuring these natural, cultural, and historic resources are maintained for present and future use.
-The BLM Nevada office specifically manages 48 million acres of public land and all activities that occur on it including, grazing, mining and energy development, wildland fires, wild horse and burro populations, and recreation.
+The BLM Nevada office specifically manages 48 million acres of public land and all activities that occur on it, including grazing, mining and energy development, wildland fires, wild horse and burro populations, and recreation.
 BLM Nevada also manages all National Conservation Lands such as the Red Rock Canyon National Conservation Area.

 Given that BLM Nevada manages such a large area of land with diverse uses, many different data sets and sources of information are required to properly monitor these areas and to make management decisions.
-This is a costly, complex, and time-consuming process since information is required from the local, regional and state levels.
+This is a costly, complex, and time-consuming process since information is required from local, regional and state levels.

 Bureau of Land Management (BLM)